gmcgoldr/algorand-tut/README.md

 # An Algorand Tutorial

-The tutorial can be followed on GitHub Pages at:
+The tutorial is found in the `docs` directory and can be viewed on GitHub Pages at:
 <https://gmcgoldr.github.io/algorand-tut/>.

 You can run the tutorial code with these steps: